-Assignments involving collaboration within a group (e.g., lab reports, project reports, collaborative course work) require that all members of the group whose name appears on the assignment are jointly and fully responsible for the entirety of the submitted work.
+Coursework involving collaboration within a group (e.g., lab reports, project reports, etc.) requires that all members of the group whose name appears on the assignment are jointly and fully responsible for the entirety of the submitted work.
 If any section of the submission is found to violate the Honor Code, all group members whose name appears on the submission are equally and jointly liable for the violation.
 An exception is possible, at the instructor's discretion, if part of the work is clearly delineated as originating only from specific group members.

-6.6 University Documents
+6.6 Official Documents and Records